Baby Food Recipes

 Sweet potato Munchkin

 Steam and peel sweet potatoes.
-Mash with enough chicken broth and butter to reach desired consistency.
-I find that sweet potatoes without the broth don’t mash up well, and are too thick for baby to enjoy.
-The broth also, adds quite a lot of nutritional value, and really makes this recipe a hearty baby meal.
+Mash with enough chicken broth and butter to reach the desired consistency.
+I find that sweet potatoes without broth don’t mash up well and are too thick for babies to enjoy.
+The broth also adds quite a lot of nutritional value and really makes this recipe a hearty baby meal.

 Peas ‘n’ Carrots